-9 Ways on How to Be Happy (and Live) Alone
+9 How to Be Happy and Live Alone (Be Yourself and Be Happy)

 We all have different explanations and definitions of what happiness is and what it means to each of us.